adrianrb469/cryptography/block-cipher/README.md

 # Block Cipher Implementations

-This project provides implementations of various block cipher algorithms and modes of operation in Go.
+This exercise provides implementations of various block cipher algorithms and modes of operation in Go.

 ## Implemented Algorithms